IBM (IBM)

 Free cash flow isn't a prominently featured metric in company financials and earnings releases, but we think it's telling because it accounts for all operating and capital expenses, making it tough to manipulate.
 Cash is king.

-Taking a step back, we can see that IBM’s margin was unchanged during that time, showing its long-term free cash flow profile is stable.
+Taking a step back, we can see that IBM’s margin expanded by 4.7 percentage points during that time.
+This is encouraging because it gives the company more optionality.

 9. Return on Invested Capital (ROIC)